 If Wei Wuxian had met Xue Yang during those years of his youth, before the Lotus Pier had burned, perhaps he would have tried.
-Perhaps he would have researched a way, or given to Xue Yang’s demand and made some poor soul call Xiao Xingchen back from the dead to condemn him to living.
+He would have researched a way or given in to Xue Yang’s demand and made some poor soul call Xiao Xingchen back from the dead to condemn him to living.

 He was not that child anymore, however.
 He knew better now than to attempt the impossible.

 Wei Wuxian put a hand over Xue Yang’s shoulder.
-The man looked at him with his mouth open, with tear tracks leaving pale lines into the dirt greying his face.
-He looked like a child; he looked like Wen Yueying did when Wei Wuxian lived with her, and she had exhausted herself crying for sweets that Linfeng refused her.
+The man looked at him with his mouth open, with tear tracks leaving pale lines into the filth staining his face.
+He looked like a child; he looked like Wen Yueying did when Wei Wuxian lived with her, and she had exhausted herself crying for sweets that Wen Linfeng refused her.